haxtheweb/edtechjoker/draft-outline.md

 - Read slide deck from San diego state prof
 - Write a blog post about understanding tooling.
 What makes good tooling?
 What should you look for in any project you are building?

-# Week 3: What makes web components so special?
+# Week 3: What makes web components special?
 ## Tues: the 4 APIs that make them tick
-- Short Lecture on what the 4 are with examples
+- Short Lecture on what the 4 are with examples and my pitch for why they are future proof
 - Guided Class activity: find examples of web component libraries and websites that use web components
 - Step through some code, asking questions to gauge comfort with javascript in general
 - Group activity: We need exposure to other "component" concepts while we are here to know what else exists and see the similarities in syntax and concept
 - Each Group member look for hello-world / boilerplate / tutorial material for VueJS, Angular, React, and Material.IO
   - Material.io has a lot of Android examples but is very block / component oriented with many of the same concepts
 - Discussion: What do all of these have in common?
+- "Wait, What's wrong with jQuery?!?"
 - For thursday: Think about what are all of them missing or that is possibly problematic with their adoption?
 ## Thurs: exploring LitElement capabilities
 - Personal pro/con list that lead our team to web components and away from all other options (build vs buildless)